alfredodeza/az-900-23/README.md

 ```
 .
 ├── 1-cloud-concepts.md
-├── 2-core-services.md
-├── 3-core-solutions.md
-├── 4-security.md
-├── 5-governance-compliance.md
+├── 2-architecture-and-services.md
-├── 6-cost-management.md
+├── 3-management-and-governance.md
 └── README.md
 ```

-1. Create a repository and add 6 markdown files, one for each section
+1. Create a repository and add the markdown files, one for each section
 1. Start summarizing, adding the Learning Path and Learning Module for each section
 1. Capture services, definitions, and any key differentiators